Himalayagup/redis-clone-python/README.md

 ## Key Persistency
 Enable key persistency with the --persist flag.
 It saves data to store.json and loads it on restart.

+## Examples to connect from a Client
+Three examples have been provided to connect to server from Node.js or Python

+- `JS`: js-example.js
+- `Python- Simple`: option-1.py
+- `Python- Custom Redis Client`: option-2.py